Flight-Free-UK/flight_free_uk_website/source/posts/podcast-interview-iain-green.html.markdown

 _"You can see murmurations all over the place – it's what London's Leicester Square used to be famous for.
 They've put spikes up now though because 3 million starlings are going to cause a lot of mess.
 But out in the countryside it's different."_

-We spoke about Iain’s passionate about making nature accessible for all, not an elitist thing, and not necessarily something that you go out and ‘do’ on a Sunday.
+We spoke about Iain’s passion for making nature accessible for all, not an elitist thing, and not necessarily something that you go out and ‘do’ on a Sunday.
 That’s one of the reasons why nature parks in cities are so important, because it encourages nature to be part of our lives.

 _"Greenwich ecology park is one of my favourite places.
 It has that essence of what nature should be.
 You can come and go, spend 5 minutes or an hour, you can look at stuff or simply walk around.
 It has a tranquility, even though there's City Airport in the background, and we've got Police sirens and somebody opera singing in the nearby flats, but that's the quirkiness of it."_